iciakky/claude-task-master/README.md

 - xAI API Key (for research or main model)
 - OpenRouter API Key (for research or main model)
 - Claude Code (no API key required - requires Claude Code CLI)
-- Codex CLI (no API key required - requires Codex CLI app)
+- Codex CLI (no API key required - requires Codex CLI app; replace the model ID with whatever `codex models` reports, e.g. `gpt-5-codex`)

 Using the research model is optional but highly recommended.
 You will need at least ONE API key (unless using Claude Code or Codex CLI).
 Adding all API keys enables you to seamlessly switch between model providers at will.